ethereum/js-team-organization/roadmap/README.md

 Roadmap updates are done throughout the year and try to reflect our current state of planning and thinking ahead.

-This "live" roadmap document is based on the yearly roadmap submission we have done within the EF, see the following list for an overview on the initial roadmaps from the respective years.
+This "live" roadmap document is based on the yearly roadmap submission we have done within the EF, see the following list for an overview of the initial roadmaps from the respective years.

 - [2021](./EF2021.md)